flexpool/frontend/src/docs/en-US/faq/questions-about-flexpool/eth-how-can-i-transfer-unpaid-balance-to-another-account.md

 coin: eth
 ---

+If you have the keys or mnemonics (usually a 24 word recovery phrase), and if your unpaid balance on the "old" wallet is at least 0.01 ETH, you may sign an Ethereum digital message to authorize the transfer.
+Contact support for instructions.

-We will require a digital signature to do this. **This option is not available if you use a hosted wallet like Coinbase or Binance, since you do not have keys/mnemonics and cannot sign an Ethereum message.** You may contact us via the website messenger.
+This option is not available if you use a hosted wallet like Coinbase or Binance, since we have no way of verifying your ownership of an exchange or hosted wallet.